IDE vs Code Editor--Why and When to Use Them

 - Komodo IDE

-If this article has piqued your interest in web development, Jobsity is home to the top 3% of LATAM developers, and they’re standing by to talk!
+If this article has piqued your interest in software development, Jobsity is home to the top 3% of LATAM developers, and they’re standing by to talk!
 If you’re interested in hiring nearshore devs or learning more about code editors and IDEs, just reach out and ask; we love to connect and would be honored to help!